Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Values used must implement `PartialEq` and `Debug`.

-Most built in types already implement both, and we'll talk about how to implement them for your own types in the Traits chapter.
+Most built in types already implement both, and we'll talk about how to implement them for your own types in the Traits video.

-There are more assert macros available, but these

 To run tests in our project we use `cargo test`.

-In the case of the above we should see the this
+When we do that for this test, we should see the this.

 ----

 This top bit is a summary of all the tests, then we get a breakdown of each test that failed.

-You can see that we get both the line where the test failed as well as our failure message.
+You can see that we get both the line where the test failed in addition to our failure message.

-This is why a lot of people skip the message, but it can still be useful to help provide context
+The line number is why a lot of people skip the message, but it can still be useful to help provide context before we need to look up the line.

 ## Testing our code

-Let's move on to writing our actual tests, we'll start with "split_at".
+Let's move on to writing our actual tests, we'll start with `split_at`.

 Before we can write a test, `split_at` is not part of the `tests` module, so we need to make it available inside.

 We can do that with the `use` statement in one of two ways, either `use super::split_at` or `use super::*`.

-The `super` keyword simply means the module above this one, which for your unit tests should be the module to you're writing tests for.
+The `super` keyword simply means the module above this one, which for your unit tests should be the module you're writing tests for.

 We can either bring just the one function in, or we can bring in everything available in that scope.